osakech/pm-debianizer/README.md

 Note: previous containers are deleted by default

 ### -t
-The target platform you want to your package to be build inside.
+The target platform you want to your package to be build inside

+### -o
+Specifies the export directory.
+Default is your current directory

 Note: This argument is passed directly to the [FROM statement of our Dockerfile](https://docs.docker.com/engine/reference/builder/#from).
 For a list of possible repositories you can visit [Docker Hub](https://hub.docker.com/).
 Keep in mind that the tool is designed to work with debian based distributions.